Strategic 'Retire & Renew': A Charity Service Portfolio Review for Leaders

 What to do instead

-Transform this into proactive stewardship.
-Implement regular, strategic portfolio reviews (quarterly or biannually) as a standard governance item.
-Define clear, agreed-upon criteria upfront, consider strategic fit, measurable impact, equity, cost-effectiveness, and essential lived-experience feedback.
+Implement regular, strategic portfolio reviews as a standard governance item.
+Define clear, agreed-upon criteria upfront, consider strategic fit, measurable impact, equity, cost-effectiveness, and lived-experience feedback.
 This shifts the conversation from crisis management to intentional, impact-focused leadership.

-2. Align decisions with mission: use shared, evidence-based criteria for nonprofit services
+2. Align decisions with mission: use shared, evidence-based criteria for charity services

 What happens

-Without a common framework, portfolio discussions often devolve into subjective debates, driven by individual opinions or historical attachments, not genuine impact.
+Without a common framework, portfolio discussions often devolve into subjective debates.

 What to do instead

-Elevate discussions by agreeing on 4-5 clear criteria before the meeting, such as strategic mission alignment, demonstrable outcomes, equity, sustainability, and risk.
+Elevate discussions by agreeing on 4-5 criteria before the meeting, such as strategic alignment, demonstrable outcomes, equity, sustainability, and risk.
 Score each service against these benchmarks.
-This moves the conversation from "I feel" to "the evidence shows," ensuring decisions are objective and mission-aligned.
+This moves the conversation from "I feel" to "the evidence indicates."

 3. Prioritise people: plan transitions with compassion and clarity